weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

 ORC JIT has built-in support for concurrent compilation.
 This is neat, but it requires attention when we customize the JIT.
 Our JIT has a single `TPDECompiler` instance and TPDE's `compile_to_elf()` is not thread-safe.
 If we enabled concurrent compilation, it would be called from multiple threads and fail.

 How can we fix this?
 We could create a new `tpde_llvm::LLVMCompiler` instance for each call to `TPDECompiler::operator()`, but it adds an overhead of `O(#jobs)` that we don't like on the fast path.
-Essentially, we want to avoid calling into `compile_to_elf()` while there is another call in-flight on the same thread.
+Essentially, we want to avoid calling into `compile_to_elf()` while there is another call in-flight on the same instance.
 Making the `TPDECompiler` instance thread-local guarantees that and reduces the overhead to `O(#threads)`.
 It's a very simple change as well:

 ```diff
 @@ -32,7 +32,6 @@ public: